driverfury/flappy/README.md

 The minimum size of the executable that I got is 32KB.
 The executable only links to KERNEL32.dll.

-One future goal is to port it on WinXP.
+One future goal is to make it runnable on WinXP, it should be easy.

 ## How I made it